line/line-sdk-ios-swift/guides/managing-access-tokens.html.md

 }
 ```

 ID Token will be only issued when login.
 If you need to upgrade the ID Token, you have to ask your user authorize again.
-However, if you have `.profile` permission, you could call `API.getProfile` to update user's basic information.
+However, if you have `.profile` permission, you could call `API.getProfile` to update the user's basic information.

 ## Token Refresh